 Borlaug CAST Communication Award

-Dr. Alison Van Eenennaam, the 2014 Borlaug CAST Communication Award recipient,
+2014 Borlaug CAST Communication Award Winner

 The Borlaug CAST Communication Award is presented annually for outstanding achievement by a scientist, engineer, technologist, or other professional working in the agricultural, environmental, or food sectors for contributing to the advancement of science in the public policy arena.
 Primary consideration will be given to candidates who are actively engaged in promoting agriculture through research, teaching, extension, or mass communication; who have made significant contributions to their discipline or field; and who demonstrate a passionate interest in communicating the importance of agriculture to policymakers, the news media, and the public.